sayonaramemori/study-roads/mysql/tutor.md

 use mysql;
 select * from user;
 create user 'user-name'@'host-name' identified by 'password' [with grant option];

+//grant system_user on *.* to 'root';
-alter user 'user-name'@'host-name' identified with mysql_native_password by 'new-password';
+//the below instruction may raise error alter user 'user-name'@'host-name' identified with mysql_native_password by 'new-password';

 drop user'user-name'@'host-name';

 //examples